-15.4 Intl.DateTimeFormat.prototype.form ([date])
+12.4.4 Intl.DateTimeFormat.prototype.formatToParts ( date )

-When the formatToParts method is called with an optional

-argument date, the following steps are taken:
+When the formatToParts method is called with an argument date, the following steps are taken:

 - 1. Let dtf be this value.

 - 2. If Type(dtf) is not Object, throw a TypeError exception.

 - 3. If dtf does not have an [[InitializedDateTimeFormat]] internal slot, throw a TypeError exception.

-- 4. If date is not provided or is undefined, then
+- 4. If date is undefined, then

 - a.
-Let x be %Date\now%().
+Let x be Call(%Date\now%, undefined).

 - 5. Else,

-- a.
+a.
 Let x be ?
 ToNumber(date).

-- 6. Return ?
+6. Return ?
 FormatDateTimeToParts(dtf, x).

-15.5 Intl.DateTimeFormat.prototype.reso()
+12.4.5 Intl.DateTimeFormat.prototype.resolvedOptions ()

 This function provides access to the locale and formatting options computed during initialization of the object.
-This function initially invokes the internal algorithm UnwrapDateTimeFormat to get the %DateTimeFormat% object on which to operate.